 Cyanobacteria are an important organism in many ecosystems.
 More than 25,000 species of cyanobacteria live everywhere – in water, in soils, on rocks, on plants.
 They range in size from a single cell to giant kelp over 150 feet long.

-Often referred to as microalgae, or blue green algae, it is a group of bacteria that harness the sun’s energy through the process of photosynthesis, and convert it into usable energy.
+Often referred to as microalgae or blue green algae, cyanobacteria is a group of bacteria that harness the sun’s energy through the process of photosynthesis, and convert it into usable energy.
 As a byproduct of this process, Cyanobacteria produce gaseous oxygen, and are credited for the production of all the oxygen gas on Earth.
 Since their origin, cyanobacteria have triggered a massive blooming in the biodiversity of aerobic organisms, and caused the near-extinction of oxygen-intolerant organisms.

 Along with the production of essential and highly demanded oxygen gas and the fixing of carbon dioxide and nitrogen, may species of cyanobacteria also produce a variety neurotoxins, cytotoxins, endotoxins, or hepatotoxins.
 In that sense, Arthrospira platensis and Arthrospira Maxima are exceptional types of Cyanobacteria as they are 2 of the very few Cyanobacteria strains that do not produce these toxins.